With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Idaho

-Tiny houses considered as recreational vehicles should be 8.5 feet wide.
+Tiny houses considered recreational vehicles should be 8.5 feet wide.
 These houses are ideal for recreational or emergency housing.

 -